Mentor-Friends/FreeschemaFrontendDocs/008-Update.md

 Now after you have the Edit button and once you click it it will update the create widget.

-In the create widget we need to update the addEvents section in the create widget
+In the create widget we need to update the after_render section in the create widget

 ```
 import { CreateTheConnectionLocal, LocalSyncData, MakeTheInstanceConceptLocal, PatcherStructure, UpdateComposition } from "mftsccs-browser";

 ....

-    addEvents(): void {
+    after_render(): void {
         let userId:number = getLocalUserId();
         let order: 1;
         let name = this.getElementById("name") as HTMLInputElement;